mind-inria/hidimstat/README.md

 ```

 Or if you want the latest version available (for example to contribute to
-the development of this project:
+the development of this project):

 ```
 pip install -U git+https://github.com/Parietal-INRIA/hidimstat.git